-Stellar AfricaGold Inc. and its subsidiaries (hereinafter the "Company" or "Stellar") specialize in exploration of gold mining sites located in Canada and in Republic of Mali and Republic of Guinea, two countries located in the West Africa region.
+Stellar AfricaGold Inc. and its subsidiaries (hereinafter the "Company" or "Stellar") specialize in exploration of gold mining sites located in Canada, Republic of Mali, Republic of Guinea, and the Kingdom of Morocco.
 The Company is a public company listed on the TSX Venture Exchange (the "TSX.V"), trading under the "SPX" symbol, on the OTCQB Venture Market under the "STLXF" symbol, and on the Frankfurt Stock Exchange under the "6YP1" symbol.
 The Company was incorporated under the Company's Act of British Columbia in April 2006, was prorogued under the Canada Business Corporations Act and in January 2019 was continued back into British Columbia.
 The Company's registered office and its principal place of business is 4908 Pine Crescent, Vancouver, British Columbia, V6M 3P6.